How to fix a frozen boiler condensate pipe

 Warm up some water.

 By using a kettle or a microwave, heat up a little water.
 The water shouldn’t be boiling, as this can cause further damage to your boiler pipe.
-The water should be at a warm enough temperature to thaw the frozen pipe a little, but not too hot ruin it.
+The water should be at a warm enough temperature to thaw the frozen pipe a little, but not too hot as this will ruin it.

 Pour the water over the pipe.